zevv/duc/README.md

 ### introduction

 Duc is a small library and a collection of tools for inspecting and visualizing disk usage.

+Duc maintains a database of accumulated sizes of directories of your file system, and allows you to query this database with some tools, or create fancy graphs showing you where your bytes are.

 ### install